kevin-in-code/ngxsbs/README.md

         # USER SECTION ENDS

-Note the question-mark preceding the access_log entry in the template.
-Such entries are optional, and are overridden by any like-named directive in the user-provided configuration.  ngxsbs will produce example.com.conf as follows:
+Note the question-mark preceding the root entry in the template.
+Such entries are optional, and are overridden by any like-named directive in the user-provided configuration.
+In this case, such an overriding root path is further constrained in that it must be within the user's home directory.
+For the input shown here, ngxsbs will produce **example.com.conf** as follows:

     server {
         server_name www.example.com;